jamedeus/micropython-smarthome/CLI/readme.md

 The `Download all config files from django` option writes config files for all existing nodes to the config directory set in `cli_config.json`.
 This is more expensive and does not happen automatically.
 You may want to do this after initial setup, but it is not required - when a config file is missing (eg when trying to upload it) a prompt will appear asking if you want to download it from django.

-#### Django syncronization
+#### Django synchronization

-If a django address is configured in `cli_config.json` the script will automatically syncronize with the webapp:
+If a django address is configured in `cli_config.json` the script will automatically synchronize with the webapp:
 * When the script is started current nodes and schedule keywords are downloaded from the backend and written to `cli_config.json`
 * When nodes are created or deleted an API call is sent to the django backend
 * When schedule keywords are created, edited, or deleted an API call is sent to the django backend